• Home

 DALL·E 3 is arguably the biggest name in AI image generators—and with good reason.
 Its predecessor, DALL·E 2, was the first AI-powered image generator that was good enough to create wildly interesting images and was widely available to enough people to go viral.

-And while DALL·E 2 is still available through its web app and API, DALL·E 3, which you can use through ChatGPT or Microsoft Bing's AI Copilot, is a significant improvement.
+DALL·E 3 is a significant improvement over DALL·E 2.
 For any given prompt, it produces more interesting, more realistic, and more consistent results.
-Previously, it felt like OpenAI was falling behind its competitors with AI image generators, but DALL·E 3 has brought it right back into the race.
+Previously, it felt like OpenAI was falling behind its competitors with AI image generators, but DALL·E 3 brought it right back into the race.
+You can access it through ChatGPT and Microsoft Bing's AI Copilot, as well as a few other services that use its API.

-In addition to DALL·E 3 through ChatGPT and the DALL·E 2 web app, OpenAI offers an API, which allows developers to build apps that integrate with the two DALL·E models.
+In addition to DALL·E 3 through ChatGPT, OpenAI offers an API, which allows developers to build apps that integrate with the two DALL·E models.
 Because of that, you can connect DALL·E to Zapier to do things like automatically create images from Google Forms or HubSpot responses—or any other apps you use.
 Learn how to automatically create logos or generate blog images with DALL·E and Zapier, or get started with these pre-made workflows.

 Create images with DALL.E based on Slack messages and send as a channel message